The Wondrous Web-Surfer!

 In another, another, another universe…

-However — to absolutely nobody's surprise — there's cracks in this idyllic perception.
+However — to absolutely nobody's surprise — there's cracks in this perception.

-Namely, the 2990s feel like a bastardization of the 1990s accompanied by the relentless, superficial chaos that dominated the early 21st century.
+The most befitting descriptor of the 2990s is 'stagnant.'
 It feels like very little — if anything — has actually changed for the better as the centuries went by, despite people's efforts.
-Has humanity reached a impenetrable ceiling in terms of progress or is something too entangled within humanity's core for them to escape their self-made hell?
+Has humanity reached a ceiling in terms of progress or is human nature at fault?

 Does anyone actually wish for life to get better or do they only wish to play the part?
 Humans do prefer the paths with the least resistance, after all.